 If we wish to use your personal data for a new purpose, not covered by this Data Privacy Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
 Where and whenever necessary, we will seek your prior consent to the new processing.

-Of you would like to speak to us regarding a Subject Access Request please contact our Service Information Team on email@example.com or 01604 797000.
+If you would like to speak to us regarding a Subject Access Request please contact email@example.com or 01604 797000.

 Please address your enquiry to our Data Protection Officer.

 There are two ways in which we collect private information via our website: